 Below we look at some of the key challenges that are faced by international payroll processing and set out several payroll strategies for responding to those challenges.

 The Operational Challenge for International Payroll Processing

 Some of the challenges of operating an international payroll include:

-Being responsible for payroll across several international locations means ensuring that complex payroll requirements are complied with in each location.
+Being responsible for payroll across several international locations means ensuring that complex payroll requirements comply with each location.
 Some matters that need to be taken into account include:

 Given the challenges involved, what can an international enterprise do to improve its payroll processing?
-Possible options include:
+Payroll strategies to improve operational efficiency and compliance include:

 Ensuring international payroll processing is integrated across different countries, as well as sensitive to local differences, is a major challenge for international businesses.
 That challenge partly arises from operational processing issues: managing various payment methods, promptly correcting errors, dealing with employee leave and absences, integrating software systems, and managing local variation.
 But it is also a result of potential compliance risks, including tax and employee benefit liabilities and data protection.

 A range of payroll strategies exist to help deal with these payroll processing challenges.
 New Horizons Global Partners can help with a fully outsourced payroll processing solution or a global PEO solution.